 He has his chauffeur for the film festival, Lil, played by Ariel Winter, take him back to the airport in her beat down version of a limousine.
 On the way he sees a sign for his hometown of Knoxville, Tennessee.

 He tells her to go there instead, and that's where the beauty of the film really comes to life.
 Edwards not only takes a walk down memory lane, but he also reconciles with people he has wronged while making his way to the top in the movie industry.
 He realizes there's a lot more to life than how people treat you.
 In the end, it's how you have treat others, and Reynolds does a masterful job of making this come across.

 Throughout the movie, director Adam Rifkin weaves actual scenes from Reynolds old movies beautifully into the storyline, even allowing the older star to talk to his younger self.

-"Dog Years" comes to Knoxville
+"The Last Movie Star" comes to Knoxville

 I won't ruin the ending for you, but I will say it's touching and has a great lesson about making amends and making the best out of each day.